 Common Learning Objectives

-The common learning objectives of all undergraduate business programmes are to ensure that graduates have:
+The common learning objectives of all undergraduate business programs are to ensure that graduates have:

 - Satisfactory knowledge of: